 Our project should increase our knowledge regarding immunometabolic pathways in human skin diseases towards clinical translation.

-Dept. of Dermatology / RG location - LFI Building
+Clinic and Polyclinic of Dermatology and Venerology / RG location - LFI Building

 CMMC - assoc.
 Research Groupshow more…